Abujoory1/alx-pre_course/README.md

-I am a software engineer, this file has been modified by me
+I am a software engineer, this file has been modified by me. this is my commit